 How Can I Watch hayu In The UK?

-The free trial is quite generous at 30 days, but keep in mind, you need to fill in your payment details – and the subscription will be renewed automatically once the trial is over, unless you cancel beforehand.
+The free trial is useful, but keep in mind, you need to fill in your payment details – and the subscription will be renewed automatically once the trial is over, unless you cancel beforehand.

 If you join directly, the price after the trial is £4.99/month.
 You can then install the hayu app on your phone (Android and iOS), or stream it to your telly, as it supports most of the streaming devices sold in the UK: